KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. tip::

    Sheen BSDF node is only available on Cycles render engine.
-   You may have to temporary switch to Cycles to add this node, and get back to Eevee.
+   You may have to temporary switch to Cycles to add this node, and get back to EEVEE.

 .. note::